 The legal term for deportation is "removal," but many people use these two words interchangeably, including attorneys, immigration officers, and immigration judges.
 We will use the word "deportation" in this article.

-First, let's understand the difference between being placed in deportation proceedings, being ordered deported, and actually being deported.
+First, let's understand the difference between being placed into deportation proceedings, being ordered deported, and actually being deported.

 Someone's removability can come to the attention of U.S. immigration authorities in any of various ways.
 If the person applies for an immigration benefit and the government denies the application, it might initiate removal proceedings.
-Or if someone is arrested and the police check for an immigration hold, Immigration and Customs Enforcement (ICE) might check into the person's status and determine he or she is potentially removable.
+Or if the foreign national is arrested and the police check receive an "immigration hold" order, Immigration and Customs Enforcement (ICE) might detain the person longer than was originally intended and/or immediately check into the person's immigration status and determine they are potentially removable.

 There are some possible procedural differences in the path toward deportation, depending on one's immigration history and the way one comes to the attention of U.S. immigration authorities.